 The deal—which involves the Army’s largest single renewable energy project to date—is expected to save the Department of Defense approximately $168 million.

 Phantom Solar, to be located on-site at Fort Hood, is a 15.4 MWac solar project that will consist of approximately 62,000 solar modules and cover around 130 acres of land.
 Phantom Solar will be connected behind the utility meter and will directly interconnect via new on-site distribution lines constructed as part of the project.
 The project is also designed to be adaptable for microgrid technology.
 The combined Cotton Plains Wind and Phantom Solar represent the first hybrid project contracted and installed on a U.S. military installation.
+The two production profiles complement one another, producing a balanced and diverse supply of electricity that will not only meet Fort Hood’s needs 24 hours a day, but also provide the most resiliency to its electric grid.
 Other innovative features of the RESA include: